Persistence of Natural Disasters on Children's Health: Evidence from the Great Kanto Earthquake of 1923: Introduction

 I find that fetal exposure to the Great Kant\=o Earthquake negatively affected the growth of children.
-Secondary school girls aged 14--16 exposed \textit{in utero} in the area extremely affected by the earthquake with the maximum seismic intensity scale were roughly $1.5$ cm shorter than those in surrounding cohorts.
-Exposure to the earthquake also increased the risk of hearing impairment among secondary school girls.
-Given this result, different pathways of adverse health effects (i.e., mental and nutritional stress) are distinguished.
-First, I test whether disaster relief supplies can mitigate the adverse health effects on children by nourishing a pathway in the physically devastated area in which the strongest vibration brought about unavoidable mental stress.
-Second, I employ the regional heterogeneity in seismic activity and market disruption to test which stress is more likely to be fundamental in the area with little physical damage.
-From these exercises, I find evidence that while mental stress plays a fundamental role in the adverse health effects, nutritional stress could also be an important pathway that enhances the adverse health effects on the exposed children in the physically devastated area.
+Primary school girls aged 9--11 exposed \textit{in utero} in the area extremely affected by the earthquake with the maximum seismic intensity scale were roughly one cm shorter than those in surrounding cohorts.
+Given this result, I attempt to distinguish different pathways of adverse health effects: mental and nutritional stress.
+First, I test whether disaster relief supplies can mitigate the adverse health effects on children by absorbing nutritional stress in the physically devastated area in which the strongest vibration brought about unavoidable mental stress.
+Second, I employ the regional heterogeneity in seismic activity and market disruption to test which stress is more likely to be plausible in the area with little physical damage.
+From these exercises, I find suggestive evidence that while mental stress plays an important role in the adverse health effects, nutritional stress could be another pathway that enhances the adverse health effects on the exposed children in the physically devastated area.